Skip to main content

 Google Play’s policy parallels Apple’s in shape but differs in detail.
 The framework’s posture is the same: stay out of the app binary, communicate through owned channels, route subscribers to your branded web checkout.

 Last reviewed: May 2026.
-Google Play policies can change by market and program; Recurr reviews policy posture before each migration wave.
 Official source: Google Play payments policy.

 Google Play’s policy

-• Apps cannot use in-app links or buttons that direct users to alternative payment methods (consistent with Apple)
+• Apps cannot use in-app links or buttons that direct users to alternative payment methods inside the app (consistent with Apple)

 • Apps can communicate with users via email or other developer-owned channels about external subscription options